 Posted on: Jul 06, 2014 07:38:08 AM

 There was an increase in closings of new homes in the Victoria, TX market in March year-over-year, and the increase was greater than February 2014.
 New home closings moved from 2 a year earlier to 8 after the figure moved from 4 in February 2013 to 14 in February 2014.

-A total of 72 new homes were sold during the 12 months that ended in January, equal to the number of new homes sold for the year that ended in December.
+A total of 109 new homes were sold during the 12 months that ended in March, up from 103 for the year that ended in February.

-Six of the 94 total closings were new home closings, a shift on a percentage basis from six out of 108 a year earlier.
-Closings of new and existing homes fell year-over-year in January after also falling in December year-over-year.
+New home closings were 8 of the 179 total closings, up on a percentage basis from 2 of 146 a year earlier.
+Following a decline in February year-over-year, closings of new and existing homes climbed year-over-year in March.

 Pricing and Mortgage Trends